neil-ca/zero2prod/README.md

 2. Design Stateless Operations: Your endpoints should not rely on the current state of the server.
 3. Generate unique identifiers

+### Backward recovery and Forward
+- Backward recovery tries to achieve a semantic rollback by executing compensating actions.
+Is not good fi for our newsletter delivery system - we cannot "unsend" an email nor would it make sense to send a follow-up email asking subscribers to ignore the email we sent before (it,d be funny though).

+We must try to perform forward recovery - drive the overall workfow to completion even if one or more sub-tasks did not succeed.

+- Forward recovery
+has 2 types active and passive: pushes on the API caller the responsability to drive the workflow to completion.
+The request handler leverages checkpoints to kkep track of its progress - e.g. "123 email have been sent out".
+If the handler crashes, the next API call will resume processing from the latest enpoint.

+Active recovery, instead, does not require the caller to do anything apart from kicking off the workflow.
+The system must self-heal.
+We would rely on a background process - e.g. a background task on our API - to detect newsletter issues whose delivery stopped halfway.
+The process would then drive the delivery to completion.
+Healing would happen asynchronously - outside the lifecycle of the original POST /admin/newsletters request.